sh4wn/hyde/content/post/controlling-servo-avr.md

 To visualize a bit what's happening, here's a drawing:

+{{< img src="/img/blogimages/servo-timer-match.jpg" >}}
-![Value of the timer, and the match events](/img/blogimages/servo-timer-match.jpg)
+Value of the timer, and the match events
+{{< /img >}}

 Some things you can conclude from the above drawing and description: The value in ICR1 defines the frequency, the value in OCR1A defines the duty cycle.

 ### Calculating the values for ICR1 and OCR1A